Educational Management Master's Degree

 |Course Topics||Leadership methods, learning theory, employee relations, management theory|

 |Salary Info (2014)||$89,540 median salary for elementary and secondary administrators|

 Source: U.S. Bureau of Labor Statistics

 The courses you take in an educational management or administration master's degree program prepare you for all aspects of managing a school.
 You learn about learning theories, management theories, leadership methods and employee relations.
 Curriculum planning, school finance and budgeting are also covered.
 You also learn how to communicate with students, teachers, families, the community and school board.

 Many educational management master's degree programs require you to undertake research projects, and you take courses that help you conduct that research.
 You might be required to submit a project or paper in order to graduate.
 Additionally, internships are typically required and are arranged at local schools.

 What Will My Job Be Like?

-The U.S. Bureau of Labor Statistics (BLS) reported in 2010 that job opportunities for educational managers and administrators should be excellent through 2018 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported in 2014 that job opportunities for educational managers and administrators should be on pace with the rest of the country through 2024 (www.bls.gov).
 The report cited increased responsibilities for principals, assistant principals and other administrators as a major factor in job openings.
-In 2010, elementary and secondary school administrators earned an annual median salary of $86,970.
+In 2014, elementary and secondary school administrators earned an annual median salary of $89,540.